Monthly Installment Plans

 Buy now, Pay Later

-A large number of high-ticket (high-value and high-priced) items we buy in the US are actually bought credit.
+A large number of high-ticket (high-value and high-priced) items we buy in the US are actually bought on credit.
 Multiple industries: car sales, real-estate sales, kitchen appliances, high-end electronics, even our cell phones have adopted "financing" options over the years.

 According to Motley Fool, the average American has about $1,700 in monthly discretionary income.
 This is the amount of money left after paying all bills and major expenses.

 Large art pieces about $1,000 then are candidates for financing or monthly installment plans.

 Remember when an iPhone used to cost less than $500, and we didn't need a monthly plan?